mattwind/docker-csharp/MyApp/README.md

 # Docker container for dotnetcore and websocketd

-dotnet compiles project when container is brought up
+dotnet compiles project when container is started

 ## csharp project files